Interference Reduction in Virtual Cell Optimization: Numerical Results

-Figs. \ref{fig:my_label128}-\ref{fig:my_label512} depict the number of unsatisfied users as a function of the number of virtual cells in the system for CGBR of: 128Kpbs, 256Kpbs, and 512Kpbs, respectively.
-These figures show the reduction in the average number of unsatisfied users in the system that our scheme provides.
-Figs. \ref{fig:my_label128}-\ref{fig:my_label256} show that as the interference distance $\gamma_d$ increases, the number of unsatisfied users decreases.
-As we increased the CGBR to $512$Kpbs we see from Fig \ref{fig:my_label512} that increasing $\gamma_d$ beyond $140$m, may not provide a reduction in the number of unsatisfied users for $8$ number of virtual cells.
-This follows since as the number of virtual cells increases, the number of interfering BS increases and the edge users of virtual cells interfere with more BSs from outside the virtual cell.
-Additionally, since our decoding order is aimed at improving the minimal rate experienced by a user, it performs best for smaller values of CGBR.
-Figs. \ref{fig:my_label128}-\ref{fig:my_label512} show that increasing $\gamma_d$ has a more significant effect on reducing the number of unsatisfied users in the system, compared with reducing the number of virtual cells in the system.
+Figures \ref{fig:my_label128}-\ref{fig:my_label512} show that as the number of virtual cells in the system decreases, the number of unsatisfied users decreases as well.
+Furthremore, Figures \ref{fig:my_label128}-\ref{fig:my_label256} show that as the interference distance $\gamma_d$ increases, the number of unsatisfied users decreases.
+As we increase the CGBR to $512$kbps we see from Figure \ref{fig:my_label512} that increasing $\gamma_d$ beyond $140$m, may not provide a reduction in the number of unsatisfied users when the network is clustered into $8$ virtual cells.
+This occurs since increasing the number of virtual cells increases the number of interfering edge BSs and decreases the system sum rate (see Figure \ref{fig:my_label_rate}).
+Additionally, increasing the threshold $\gamma_d$ reduces the interference experienced in each allocated frequency band by reducing the number of frequency bands, i.e. $|\mathcal{K}_b|$, allocated to each edge BS $b$.
+Therefore, when the number of virtual cells increases, large values of $\gamma_d$ prevent users from achieving higher communication rates since the interference reduction they provide does not compensate for the reduction in the number of frequency bands allocated to each edge BS they cause, this is evident in the case where there are $8$ virtual cells and $\gamma_d=140$m in Figure \ref{fig:my_label512}.
+Overall Figures \ref{fig:my_label128}-\ref{fig:my_label512} show that both increasing the threshold $\gamma_d$ and decreasing the number of virtual cells can significantly reduce the number of unsatisfied users in the system.
+However, reducing the number of virtual cells increases the encoding and decoding complexity and requires additional acquisition of channel state information compared with a larger number of virtual cells.
+In contrast, the interference reduction scheme we propose in this paper decreases the number of unsatisfied users without the overhead that reducing the number of virtual cells in the system requires.